What crackdown? Migrant smuggling business adapts, thrives

 In response to a request for comment, the National Guard said that it has not received any complaints about its personnel taking bribes.
 The Mexican government said it is working to root out corruption in security agencies, as well as among its immigration enforcement apparatus.

-In Reynosa, across the border from Hidalgo, Texas, armed men stopped the truck.
+When Jesús and his family arrived in Reynosa, just downriver from Miguel Aleman and across the border from Hidalgo, Texas, armed men stopped the truck.
 “I thought they were federal police because they had cones (set up) and were well armed,” he said.

 “You pay off the trip or they kill you,” he said.

-Jesús and his family crossed the Rio Grande in an inflatable raft the night of Aug.
-27. They walked five hours before Border Patrol showed up and they could turn themselves in and request asylum.
+Jesús and his family crossed the Rio Grande in an inflatable raft with 50 other migrants the night of Aug.
+27. They had to walk about five hours in the dark before Border Patrol showed up and they could turn themselves in and request asylum.

 A week later, U.S. authorities returned them to the Mexican border city of Matamoros, where hundreds of migrants are camped in deplorable conditions, to await their Dec.
 2 court date.

 A day after he missed his Dec.
-2 court date Jesús was looking for work in Monterrey — this time to raise the $9,000 a smuggler wanted to bypass U.S. border security.
+2 court date Jesús was looking for work in Monterrey — this time to raise the $9,000 a smuggler wanted to bypass U.S. border security and get him to New York where he has relatives.

 Being far from his daughter and wife was difficult, he said, “But Ï have to be strong and move ahead because in Honduras I owe a lot of money.”